 The Rev D or D2 Teensy Audio Adapter lets you add high quality 16-bit 44.1kHz sample rate (CD quality) audio to your projects.
 It is compatible with the Teensy 4.0 and 4.1 products.

-We also offer a version with gold male header pins and microphone pre-installed to allow the Audio Adapter to plug into our Prototyping System for Teensy 4.1 baseboard.
+We also offer versions with gold male header pins and gold male header pins and microphone pre-installed to allow the Audio Adapter to plug into our Prototyping System and Project System for Teensy 4.1 baseboards.
 Due to the wide PCB board width, the Audio Adapter will not work with a solderless breadboard unless U-Shaped type jumpers are inserted before the Audio adapter is installed.
-It can be used to stack on top of a Teensy 4.0 or Teensy 4.1 if female headers are installed on those boards.
+The pinned versions can be used to stack on top of a Teensy 4.0 or Teensy 4.1 if female headers are installed on those boards.

 - Teensy 4.x Rev D or D2 Audio Adapter